How it Works

 STEP 01

-Idea & Request for Letter of No Objection (LNO)
+Idea & Request for Letter of No Objection

-Before officially registering a project, proponents must request a Letter of No Objection (LNO) from the Designated National Authority (DNA) to ensure alignment with national climate policies.
+Before officially registering a project, proponents must request a Letter of No Objection from the Designated National Authority (DNA) to ensure alignment with national climate policies.

 What are required?